hvpkod/MML/MML-Rule-Book.md

 ### A. Trading

-- Things to trade\*\*: Players, draft picks, unspent FAAB and waiver positions can be traded.
+- Things to trade: Players, draft picks, unspent FAAB and waiver positions can be traded.

 - Player Trade-back policy: 6 Week Minimum for any player to be traded back.

 - Trade Deadline: TBD but before playoffs.

+- Friendly wagers: Friendly wagers will be allowed as long as they do not compromise the balance of the league and the majority of owners in the league don’t disapprove of the owner’s actions.

-- Trade Vetoes: The Commissioner will decide whether all other owner trades, not including their own trade,is worthy of being vetoed.
+**Trade Vetoes:** The Commissioner will decide whether all other owner trades, not including their own trade,is worthy of being vetoed.
 In the case that a trade involves the Commissioner, any owner who thinks that the trade the commissioner made is suspicious, "stinks of collusion", and/or is unfair to the integrity of the league must find the support of at least 3 other owners (4 total) and they must all announce their call to veto to the entire league then the rules in _section III-A_ (above) will be invoked.

 Owners have 48 hours to call a vote to veto a trade involving the Commissioner.
 Failure to request a veto vote within this applicable time limit means the trade is final.

-- Friendly wagers: Friendly wagers will be allowed as long as they do not compromise the balance of the league and the majority of owners in the league don’t disapprove of the owner’s actions.

 ### B. Free Agency